payalmaheshwarii/404NotSingle_UI/README.md

 # 🔥 SourceMates

 SourceMates is a Tinder-style matchmaking app built for coders to connect, collaborate, and code together.
-Whether you're looking for a pair-programming partner, a hackathon buddy, or a like-minded developer to build your next side project — SourceMates helps you swipe your way to synergy.
+Whether you're looking for a pair-programming partner, a hackathon buddy, or a like-minded developer to build your next side project, SourceMates helps you swipe your way to synergy.

 ## 🚀 Features